-Teaching Practice on 3rd and 4th Semester
+Teaching Practice on the 4th Semester

 In consultation with the teacher, the student completes a teaching course of at least 7 lessons (minimum 45 minutes each).
 The student is responsible for finding a suitable training group and location.
+If the student has chosen two musical leadership courses, a teaching practice must be completed in both courses.

 The supervisor must approve the training group regarding level and age, which can be either children, adolescents, or adults.
-The course must differ essentially in terms of age group from the Teaching Practice on the 1st-2nd semester.